Matchstick Marvels is now open daily from 1:00 to 5:00 P.M. for the 2023 season.

-Matchstick Marvels have been seen on ABC’s Extreme Makeover: Home Edition, Home and Garden TV, Public Television, Ripley’s Believe It or Not, RFD’s Small Town, Big Deal, and High Definition TV .
-Additionally, Matchstick Marvels have been featured in magazines such as Highlights for Children, Reminisce, AAA Travel, Wood, The Iowan, Country America , Farm Bureau, and Workbench.
+Matchstick Marvels models have been seen on ABC’s Extreme Makeover: Home Edition, Home and Garden TV, PBS, Ripley’s Believe It or Not, and RFD’s Small Town, Big Deal.
+Additionally, the models have been featured in magazines such as Highlights for Children, Reminisce, AAA Travel, Wood, The Iowan, Country America , Farm Bureau, and Workbench.

-For the past 36 years Acton has used matchsticks by the millions to build these unique models that can be seen in museums around the world.
+For the past 44 years Acton has used matchsticks by the millions to build these unique models that can be seen in museums around the world.
 Many are featured in Ripley’s Believe It or Not museums in North America, Australia, Asia, and Europe.
 You can see many of Acton’s most intricate creations at the Matchstick Marvels Tourist Center, 319 2nd Street, Gladbrook, Iowa.

 Matchstick Marvels version of the International Space Station previously on display at NASA’s Houston Space Center, courtesy of Ripley’s Believe it or Not, 2015.

 Powered by BDH Technology